If It Ain’t Broke…

 Here’s my opinion.
 Just Cause 2 is a critically-acclaimed game, mostly because of the sheer variety of things you can do in the world and the chaos you can cause.
 What it feels to me, though, is that Avalanche and Square Enix decided to focus just a bit too much on that aspect, and ended up releasing a game that feels half-hearted and lacking in every department except the random chaos.
 Without giving players enough of a reason to put their destructive toolbox to use, the game eventually begins running on fumes.

 Even if you were a major fan of past entries, I can not recommend picking up Just Cause 3 as a full-price new release.
 The actually “game” content is just too lacking for that.
 Maybe further down the road, or as part of a sale, it would be worth picking up just to mess around in the world and go crazy…and perhaps by then the technical issues will be fixed.
 Taken as a full new package, though, Just Cause 3 is moderately entertaining at best, and below mediocre at worst.

-Review copy provided by Square Enix.
+Review copy provided by Square Enix for PS4.
 Screenshots taken by reviewer.